|

 “BLUE STARS IN EVERY WINDOW" Carolyn Cooper & Shirley Renwick

-Members of the society’s Publications Committee have been gathering information on Mason during World War II — transcribing veteran interviews, collecting stories and pictures from families, and putting them into a book.
+Members of the Society’s Publications Committee have gathered information on Mason during World War II — transcribing veteran interviews, collecting stories and pictures from families, and putting them into this book.

 Books are $30.00 each